ArkEcosystemArchive/docs-legacy/docs/guidebook/core/development.md

 For example, the `.nvmrc` file located at `core/.nvmrc` will tell us which version of node we should use for development.

-If you don't have NodeJS and npm installed, the simplest way to manage both is through following instructions on [how to setup nvm for your platform](https://github.com/creationix/nvm).
+If you don't have NodeJS and npm installed, the simplest way to manage both is through following instructions on [how to set up nvm for your platform](https://github.com/creationix/nvm).

 Note that the command to install the appropriate version of NodeJS and npm through nvm is: